Last Updated on

 Though we’re working on mapping the entire world here on Grassroots Volunteering, we’re not there yet.
 And we know you might be left searching for that perfect-fit service opportunity in your country or region of choice.
 With that in mind, below you’ll find a list of other organizations and websites collecting free or low-cost volunteer opportunities.
 There’s also a section for skills-based volunteer—if you’re a professional with hard-learned experience, there may be a specialized organization to place volunteers in your field.
 Scroll to the end for those sites.

 As always, we recommend you use these sites as a starting point for connecting with potential organizations, but it’s up to you to vet the project and understand the ethical impact of your actions.
 We have a primer guide here to help you through each step of the independent volunteering process, and a review of the best (and worst) volunteer travel insurance companies.
 And please keep in mind, many projects run on low budgets, so only email those you’re seriously considering working with overseas.

 Omprakash: Great interface and heaps of projects for certain regions of the world.

-Kind Mankind: Much like GV, filled with crowd-sourced opportunities.
+Kind Mankind: Much like GV, this database is filled with crowd-sourced opportunities—these are unvetted, however, so you’ll need to do your research.

 Moving Worlds: The site has a registration fee to view the opportunities, but we love their model of experteering and they guarantee they’ll help you find a skilled volunteer placement somewhere in the world.
 It seems reasonable to me and the listings are quality.